 A natural solution to the aforementioned problems is to reconnect with our ancestral environment.
 However, that’s easier said than done in a world where we’ve disconnected ourselves so profoundly from nature.
 Also, due to the epidemiological shifts discussed in the section above, many people, pets, and perhaps even the plants now harbor what could be considered dysbiotic microbiotas.
 That doesn’t mean all hope is lost though.

-- Eat fresh, minimally washed plant foods (e.g., vegetables with some clinging soil) from a trusted source (e.g., backyard garden).
+- Eat fresh, minimally washed plant foods from a trusted source (e.g., backyard garden).

-- Eat homemade fermented foods, preferably organic.
-Sauerkraut, kimchi, and other lacto-fermented foods are a rich source of bacteria, some of which could help boost your gut microbiome.
+- Occasionally eat small quantities of a diversity of fermented vegetables, preferably organic and homemade.
+Sauerkraut, kimchi, and other lacto-fermented foods are a rich source of bacteria, some of which could help you boost the diversity of your gut microbiome.

 - Do some gardening.

-- Avoid antibacterial products and harsh cleaning products (e.g., body, home, clothes).
+- Avoid antibacterial products and harsh cleaning products.

-- If female, perform vaginal births and breast-feed your child(ren).
+- If you’re a female, perform vaginal births (if possible) and breastfeed your child(ren).

-- Exchange bacteria with healthy humans and animals.
+- Pick up bacteria from healthy humans and animals.

 - Spend more time in natural environments.